Newhall Tunnel

 South portal

 On June 20, 1910, the Board of Supervisors granted Shaffer an extension from July 1 to August 31, 1910.
-A hard conglomerate needed more blasting work and would slow down progress.
-(LA Herald 6/21/10)
+A hard conglomerate was slowing down progress.
+It would need more blasting work than was expected.(LA Herald, June 21, 1910)

 Due to changes in the tunnel specifications, cost was increased by $1816.
 Another extension for completion was given to Shaffer.
 The new date was October 31.
-(LA Herald 9/8/1910)
+Shaffer declared that "he will have finished the concreting of the interior and effected the removal of the core and in all respects will have it ready for use."(LA Herald September 8, 1910)

 The Los Angeles Herald reported on December 6, 1910 that:

-A. E. Loder, chief engineer of the highway commission, recommended to the board of supervisors yesterday that a bronze tablet bearing the names of the board, the contractor, the highway commission and himself be placed at the entrance to the Newhall tunnel in commemoration of its completion.
+"A. E. Loder, chief engineer of the highway commission, recommended to the board of supervisors yesterday that a bronze tablet bearing the names of the board, the contractor, the highway commission and himself be placed at the entrance to the Newhall tunnel in commemoration of its completion.
 He said the tablet could be secured at a cost of $125 or two tablets for $175.
 Loder said, however, that he thought one tablet would be sufficient.
-The matter was taken under advisement.
+The matter was taken under advisement."
+This would be done.

 In 1917, this road became part of the State Highway system as Route 23.
 It would later become Route 6 and then Sierra Highway.